Executive Vice President &

 As Executive Vice President and Chief Administrative Officer of American Savings Bank (ASB), Beth Whitehead champions ASB’s employee experience with the goal of creating a great place to work.

 Beth also oversees ASB’s community advancement department, and is a tireless advocate for the community.
 Through her leadership, ASB provides extensive support to Hawai‘i schools and nonprofit organizations.
-She promotes volunteerism through the bank’s Seeds of Service program, a volunteer initiative that has contributed nearly 48,000 volunteer hours to the community.
+She promotes volunteerism through the bank’s Seeds of Service program, a volunteer initiative that has contributed more than 48,000 volunteer hours to the community.

 In addition, Beth is responsible for ASB’s Human Resources, Learning and Development, Communications, Government Affairs, Corporate Real Estate and Facilities, Legal, Compliance and Corporate Security teams.

 Under her leadership, ASB has been recognized both locally and nationally for its outstanding teammate experience.
-The bank has been recognized as a Hawaii Business Magazine “Best Place to Work” for ten consecutive years (2010-2019), including as a winner in the large company category in 2015.
+The bank has been recognized as a Hawaii Business Magazine “Best Place to Work” for 10 consecutive years (2010-2019), including as a winner in the large company category in 2015.
 Fortune Magazine named ASB one of the Best Workplaces for Women in 2015.
 ASB is the only Hawai‘i bank to be recognized five times by American Banker Magazine as one of the Best Banks to Work For in America (2013, 2014, 2015, 2016, 2018).
 The bank’s LifeBalance wellness program has achieved recognition as a Gold-Level Start!
 Fit Friendly Company by the American Heart Association and one of the Healthiest Employers in Hawai‘i by Pacific Business News.
 It has also been recognized by the Hawaii Psychological Association, which named ASB the Psychologically Healthiest Workplace in Hawaii (2010, 2012, 2014, 2016).

 Prior to joining ASB in 2008, Beth served as deputy general counsel of First Horizon National Corporation, a diversified financial services holding company, where she oversaw mergers and acquisitions and managed the legal division.
 She also served as general counsel at National Commerce Financial (NCF), which consistently ranked among the top five best-performing banks according to U.S. Bankers' list of 100 largest banking companies prior to its merger with SunTrust bank in 2004.
 While there, she served on the company's executive committee, managed mergers and acquisitions as well as coordinated integration teams for NCF's expansionary activities.